 Sometimes you will see relationships that seem to go well and move forward.

 Then suddenly he disappears or “changes”.

 Then he goes back to being good.

 But you’re never sure, he always seems to teeter between amazing and open to cold and shifty.

-Ashton Kutcher in the movie Spread is an emotionally unavailable philander.
-Until he meets his real love (but before that plenty women never saw that emotional side) :
+Ashton Kutcher in the movie Spread is an emotionally unavailable philanderer.
+Until he meets his real love (but before that plenty of women never saw that emotional side) :

-If the underlying issue is solved, these men can move beyond the emotional unavailable stage.
+If the underlying issue is solved, these men can move beyond the emotionally unavailable stage.
 Unless:

 9. Sudden Coldness

 Narcissists individuals will often start relationships “pedal to the metal”.